wpacademy/wpac-like-system/README.md

 Simple Like &amp; Dislike Plugin for WordPress. :v:

 This plugin was created during basic course of <a href="https://wpacademy.pk/course/wordpress-plugin-development-for-beginners-in-urdu-hindi/" target="_blank">Plugin Development in Urdu</a>.
 Later we decided to distribute this code so students can use it and even try to improve it for educational purpose.
-You can even use it as--is on your WordPress blogs to have a nice & simple like/dislike system.
+You can even use it as-is on your WordPress blogs to have a nice & simple like/dislike system.

 ## Installation